UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [http://www.mediacollege.com/downloads/sound-effects/](http://www.mediacollege.com/downloads/sound-effects/)
 * [http://www.partnersinrhyme.com/pirsounds/WEB_DESIGN_SOUNDS_WAV/BUTTONS.shtml](http://www.partnersinrhyme.com/pirsounds/WEB_DESIGN_SOUNDS_WAV/BUTTONS.shtml)
+* [**incompetech - Kevin MacLeod**](https://incompetech.com/music/royalty-free/music.html) - Very large library of CC music made by Kevin MacLeod requiring only correct attribution.
+This guy inspired Eric Matyas to do what he does best.
+Thank you for that.
-* [**SoundImage**](http://soundimage.org/) - Very large and cool library of original music-pieces, textures and sounds all licensed under a public license that only reqires proper attribution as stated on the About-page 'Section 3 – License Conditions.'.
+* [**SoundImage - Eric Matyas**](http://soundimage.org/) - Very large and cool library of original music-pieces, textures and sounds all licensed under a public license that only reqires proper attribution as stated on the About-page 'Section 3 – License Conditions.'.
 It is neatly explained again on the home-page of this site.
 Thanks Eric Matyas.
 Great work.
 Please consider donating a small amount of money for all the hard work.
 * [**Acapela-Box**](https://acapela-box.com/) - Very hight quality test-to-speech engine with nice voices.
 Achives almost natural sounding speech.
 Download costs a bit, but at very reasonable rates.